brafdlog/caspion/README.md

 - Run `yarn` to install the dependencies
 - Run `yarn serve` to start the app
 - Set up additional exporters (Optional)
-  - See YNAB and Google spreadsheet instructions below
+  - If you want to set up YNAB, see instructions below
 - Run by clicking on the `Run` button in the app
 - Configure automatic category classification (Optional)
     - Open `categoryCalculationScript.js`.
 This file contains the patterns for classifying transactions to categories automatically.